 The reports shall be submitted through the InvestEU MIS in a structured form and an xml template agreed between the Implementing Partner and the Commission.

-A provisional version of the year-end report shall be submitted by 15 February of each year and a final version of the year-end report shall be provided by 28 February of each year with reference to 31 December of the previous year (the “Year-end Risk Report”) and a mid-year report shall be submitted by 15 September of each year with reference to 30 June of the same year (the “Mid-year Risk Report”).
+A provisional version of the year-end report shall be submitted by 15 February of each year and a final version of the year-end report shall be provided by 28 February of each year with reference to 31 December of the previous year (the “Year-end Risk Report”) and a mid-year report shall be submitted by 15 September of each year with reference to 30 June of the same year (the “Mid-year Risk Report”) with respect to Operations signed by the end of the relevant semester.